Home

 Earwigs fall prey to the parasitic Tachinid flies, which was brought to this country from Europe.
 Chickens are also predators of the earwig.

-Earwigs fall for traps such as bamboo sections set horizontally through the garden or flowerbed.
+Earwigs fall for traps such as bamboo sections set horizontally throughout the garden or flowerbed.
 Check the traps early each morning and dispose of the earwigs in a bucket of water.
 Dispose in the compost pile.
 Alternatively, crumble up, mold a piece of paper into an upside down flowerpot, and set it up on a stake.

 Return from European Earwig Wireworm to Insects E-H Encyclopedia of Garden Insects